Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

 Null completeness is equivalent to the completeness of the distinguished geodesics of the space of leaves regarded as a Riemannian manifold.
 With sufficiently general conditions on this space, we define a large class of surfaces where geodesic completeness is characterized.
 It will appear in particular that the non-compact case contains many examples of complete surfaces.
 In order to write these conditions, we introduce in the following some definitions and vocabulary on the space of leaves.

 Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold, with topology $\mathfrak{T}$.
-The first following definition (due to Spivak \cite{MR532834}) applies to any topological manifold, and the second one to any Riemannian manifold. \begin{definition}\textbf{(Topological end).} A topological end of $\mathcal{E}$ is an application $e$ which associates to each compact (not necessarily Hausdorff) subset ${\displaystyle K\subset \mathcal{E}}$ a connected component of ${\displaystyle X\setminus K}$ in such a way that $ \forall K_{1}\subset K_{2}:e (K_{2})\subset e(K_{1})$. \end{definition} \begin{definition}\textbf{(Geometric end).} A geometric end of $\mathcal{E}$ is an end defined by a geodesic ray (a smooth semi-maximal geodesic) of $\mathcal{E}$, i.e. if $e$ is the application that defines this end, then $ e(K) $ contains the geodesic ray for any compact subset $K$ of $\mathcal{E}$. \end{definition}
+The first following definition (due to Spivak \cite{MR532830}, p.
+23) applies to any locally compact topological space, and the second one to any Riemannian manifold. \begin{definition}\textbf{(Topological end).} A topological end of $\mathcal{E}$ is a map $e$ which associates to each compact (not necessarily Hausdorff) subset ${\displaystyle K\subset \mathcal{E}}$ a connected component of ${\displaystyle X\smallsetminus K}$ in such a way that $ \forall K_{1}\subset K_{2}:e (K_{2})\subset e(K_{1})$. \end{definition} \begin{definition}\textbf{(Geometric end).} A geometric end of $\mathcal{E}$ is an end defined by a geodesic ray (a smooth maximal semi-geodesic) of $\mathcal{E}$, i.e. if $e$ is the application that defines this end, then $ e(K) $ contains the end of the geodesic ray for any compact subset $K$ of $\mathcal{E}$. \end{definition}